leopardiop/cas/README.md

-ths custom login for cas server.
+the custom login for cas server.